 Today, Save the Redwoods League works to protect and restore redwood forests and their surrounding lands and waterways.
-The League has protected more than 190,000 acres throughout the redwood range.
+The League has protected nearly 200,000 acres throughout the redwood range.

 “Saving” the redwoods means much more than just protecting old-growth, important as that is.
 With careful management, previously logged or disturbed lands can be restored to health; and modern-day threats like development and climate change make the work of redwoods protection more complex than ever.
 Leading-edge science and the support of its dedicated members and partners make it possible for the League to continue the important work of redwood forest conservation.